Conception is when the sperm meets the egg and result in pregnancy.

 The cells divide and multiply to form a zygote.
 The zygote then travels towards the uterus where it will eventually implant and continue to develop.
 It takes the egg between three and five days to reach the uterus.
 The whole process is called conception.

-Is there the same chance of the baby being a boy or a girl?
+Is there the same chance of the baby being a male or a female?

 What about twins and triplets?

-Most women only have one baby at a time but sometimes there might be more than one baby.
+Most mothers only have one baby at a time but sometimes there might be more than one baby.
 There are two types of twins - fraternal and identical.

 Fraternal twins are where two eggs (ova) have been released and they both get fertilised by two different sperm.
-These twins are not identical and may be two girls, two boys or a boy and a girl.
+These twins are not identical and may be two females, two males or a male and a female.

 Identical twins happen when one egg (ovum) that has been fertilised splits into two.
 Identical twins are always the same sex.